urcomputeringpal/kubevalidator/README.md

 ## Deploying your own instance

 These instructions are untested.
-Please open a new issue or PR if you run into any problems or your prefer to use another deployment tool.
+Please open a new issue or PR if you run into any problems or would prefer to use another deployment tool!

 * Fork & clone this repo.
 * Edit or delete the included [Ingress](./config/kubernetes/default/ingresses/kubevalidator.yaml) and/or [Service](./config/kubernetes/default/ingresses/kubevalidator.yaml) resources to match your target cluster's load balancing requirements.